fund of love logo

 Each year, beginning on Valentine’s Day, a group of family foundations, businesses, and generous individuals comes together to build a Fund of Love.
 Their donations stand ready to be matched during our spring fundraiser: Double the Gold Challenge.

 Fund of Love and Double the Gold Challenge donations provide a large percentage of the funds needed to cover our medical expenses each year.
-They also help us support over 80 dogs with ongoing care in permanent foster or sanctuary with us at Homeward Bound.
+They also help us support nearly 80 dogs with ongoing care in permanent foster or sanctuary with us at Homeward Bound.

 decorative image